jh3y/jhey.dev/developer-notes.md

 - Filter details/view
 - Card designs shouldn't be tricky.
 [Like, Share, Boost]
 - Way to differentiate between ContentBlock in post/article?
+- Fix up and remove spacing properties from Tailwind..
 - Web Mentions?
 - Serverless likes with Xata
+- Lazy load a banner demo iframe...